This post may contain affiliate links. See my disclosure policy.

 - Very little prep work.
 Like Denver steak, the picanha cut doesn’t need much TLC before cooking.
 All you need to do is season it with salt and pepper, skewer it, and throw it on the grill.

 - Picanha steak.
 Sometimes referred to as a picanha roast, this sirloin cap is usually between 6 to 14 ounces.
-For this recipe, you’ll want to cut the steak into three or four equal-sized portions so they’re easy to thread onto skewers.
+For my recipe, you’ll want to cut the steak into three or four equal-sized portions so they’re easy to thread onto skewers.
+The steak should be firm, appear dry, and have a deep red color with an opaque fat cap and consistent marbling.

 - Oil.
 To prevent the steak from sticking to the grill grates.